-II.A.3.b)

-must include current certification in the specialty for which they are the program director by the American Board of Surgery or by the American Osteopathic Board of Surgery, or specialty qualifications that are acceptable to the Review Committee; (Core)
+- 2.5.a.
+The program director must possess current certification in the specialty for which they are the program director by the American Board of Neurological Surgery (ABNS) or by the American Osteopathic Board of Surgery (AOBS) in neurological surgery, or specialty qualifications that are acceptable to the Review Committee.
+(Core) - 2.5.a.1.
+The Review Committee only accepts ABNS or AOBS neurological surgery certification for the program director.
+(Core) - 2.5.b.
+The program director must demonstrate ongoing clinical activity.
+(Core)